800 University WaySpartanburg, SC 293031-864-503-5000

 Use the International Enrollment Checklist to ensure you stay on track.

-Note: Remember that you must also submit an application for admission with a $40 non-refundable application fee.
-You can also apply online.
+Note: Remember that you must apply online and submit the $40 non-refundable application fee.

 View the Estimated International Budget for international students.